cmayer/MitoGeneExtractor/README.md

 **-d, --dna_sequences_file:** Name (potentially including the path) of the nucleotide sequence file in the fasta format.
 Sequences are expected to be unaligned without gaps.
 Typcially, these are short or long reads.
 (Required)

-**-p, --prot_refernce_file:** Protein sequence file in the fasta format.
+**-p, --prot_reference_file:** Protein sequence file in the fasta format.
 This is the sequence used to align the reads against.
 File is expected to have exactly one reference sequence.
 (Required)

 **-o** Name of alignment output file.
 (Required)